ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch22.md

-*Loop tiling* (also often referred to as *loop nest optimization*) is an advanced optimization technique to enhance data locality by breaking down a loop's iteration space into smaller chunks or â€œtiles.â€?
+*Loop tiling* (also often referred to as *loop nest optimization*) is an advanced optimization technique to enhance data locality by breaking down a loop's iteration space into smaller chunks or "tiles."?
 This ensures that once data is loaded into cache, all possible computations are performed on it before the cache is cleared.